SagarKapoorin/ClickPe/README.md

   - `productId` (UUID)
   - `message` (user’s latest question)
   - `history` (structured `{ role, content }[]`)
-  - `userId` (optional UUID for persistence)
+- If the user is logged in, `ChatSheet` also attaches a Supabase access token in the `Authorization: Bearer <token>` header.
-- The route constructs a Supabase server client with `createSupabaseServerClient()`, fetches the product by `productId`, and validates it with `productSchema` to get a strongly typed `Product`.
+- The route constructs a Supabase server client with `createSupabaseServerClient(accessToken)`, fetches the product by `productId`, and validates it with `productSchema` to get a strongly typed `Product`.

 ### 2. System prompt grounding